Skip to content

 Is dried fruit good for weight loss?

-Generally, no. While a small amount can be part of a healthy diet, dried fruit is very calorie-dense and high in sugar, making it easy to overeat.
-Fresh fruit is a better choice for weight loss because its high water content helps you feel full on fewer calories.
+Generally, no. While a small amount can be part of a healthy diet, dried fruit is very calorie-dense and high in sugar, making it easy to overconsume.
+Fresh fruit is better for weight loss because its high water content helps you feel full on fewer calories.

 Is dried fruit healthy for people with diabetes?

 This should be discussed with a doctor or dietitian.
-Dried fruit can cause significant spikes in blood sugar due to its concentrated sugar content.
-If consumed, it must be in very small, controlled portions and paired with protein and fat (like nuts) to slow absorption.
+Dried fruit can cause significant blood sugar spikes due to its concentrated sugar content.
+Check the glycemic load of specific dried fruits.
+If consumed, it must be in very small portions and paired with protein and fat.

 Why does dried fruit have so many more calories?

-When water is removed from fruit, all the nutrients (including sugars and calories) become concentrated into a much smaller volume.
-For example, it takes about 4-5 fresh apricots to make 1 ounce of dried apricots, but you’re getting all the calories from those 4-5 fruits in that small serving.
+When water is removed, all nutrients (including sugars and calories) become concentrated into a much smaller volume.
+It takes about 4-5 fresh apricots to make 1 ounce of dried apricots, but you’re getting all the calories from those 4-5 fruits in that small serving.

 Are there any advantages to dried fruit?

 Yes!
-Dried fruit has a much longer shelf life, is portable for travel and hiking, provides concentrated energy for athletes, and retains most minerals and fiber.
-It’s also useful for adding natural sweetness to recipes and can be part of healthy trail mixes when portion-controlled.
+Dried fruit has longer shelf life, is portable for travel, provides concentrated energy for athletes, and retains most minerals and fiber.
+It’s useful for adding natural sweetness to recipes and can be part of healthy trail mixes when portion-controlled.

 How much dried fruit is considered a healthy serving?

 * All nutritional values are estimates based on USDA data.
 Individual products may vary.
-This tool is for informational purposes and not medical advice.
+This tool is for educational purposes only and not medical advice.

 You May Also Like These Calculators